 Driving the transformation: key opportunities for scaling enterprise and B2B brands

 Two recent shifts have influenced the way entrepreneurs and enterprise retailers do business.
-The first,and more gradual of the two has been the continued explosion of ecommerce.
+The first and more gradual of the two is the continued explosion of ecommerce.
 In just two years there has been a 45.8% increase in ecommerce market share.

 On a recent episode of Own Your Commerce, Paul Do Forno, Managing Director at Deloitte Digital, spoke about the digital transformation that is being accelerated by what’s happening in the world, highlighting some of the challenges, obstacles, and opportunities for enterprise retailers.

 One of the biggest challenges for brands in the post-Covid world, according to De Forno, was the increase in customers who weren’t accustomed to shopping online being forced to embrace ecommerce due to public health orders and guidelines.
 As a result, retailers were faced with implementing large-scale buy-online-pickup-in-store (BOPIS), curbside pickup, and micro-fulfillment solutions.
 Listen to the full conversation to access key opportunities for scaling enterprise retailers now.

 Here are some prominent takeaways for retailers we’ve highlighted from the conversation.
 Let's dive in with one of do Forno’s favourite expressions, “reduce the friction.”

 Reduce the friction of the purchase process

 Who would’ve thought consumers would be picky about their checkout experience?
 It turns out 18% of cart abandonments are the result of a too long or complex checkout.
 Even do Forno admitted a slow or complicated checkout is his own ecommerce pet peeve.